-READER SUBMISSION: I sat alone in the dark, the blur of Christmas lights blinking against the icy windows.
+READER POST: I sat alone in the dark, the blur of Christmas lights blinking against the icy windows.
 I glanced at the cardboard box of decorations: the dollar store stockings, the plastic ornaments, the artificial secondhand tree–none of it familiar.
 I began removing each substitute item, given as condolence for not having our cherished Christmas belongings.
 Surely this was not the life I planned.
 Being a single mom of four young children, one with profound special needs, came with challenges that I embraced fully, but it was all still bewildering.
 Continue reading “Coats of Love”

 HILDEGARD: In a recent conference talk, Church President Russell M. Nelson spoke idyllically of motherhood—that he valued it so highly as to have chosen his surgical career because he couldn’t choose to be a mother.